ibm-cloud-docs/watsonxdata/jdbc.md

 * Join Type and Conditions: The join should typically be an inner join with at least one common column between the tables.
 The join conditions should involve compatible data types and operators.
 * Database Compatibility: The underlying database must support the specific join operation and data types involved.
 For more information, see Data types and operators that support join pushdown feature.
 * Table Grouping: Tables from the same connector and meeting the required criteria can be grouped for pushdown.
-* Configuration: Join pushdown is typically enabled through a global configuration flag.
-The flag for global setting is tech preview specific and the default value is enable-join-query-pushdown=false.
-You can set the global flag as enable-join-query-pushdown=true in custom-config.properties through the backend and restart the Presto server.
-After enabling the flag, you can pushdown equi-join and non-equi-join queries.
 * Configuration: Join pushdown is controlled using a combination of session-level properties.

 To enable join pushdown, set the following session flags: